lynnpepin/RGBLife/README.md

 ---

-Simulates Conway's Game of Life on a torus.
+Simulates the RGB Game of Life on a torus (wrapping 2D array.)

 CLI usage: